-Microencapsulation through thermal sintering Pickering emulsion-based colloidosomes
+Microencapsulation through thermally sintering Pickering emulsion-based colloidosomes

-Microcapsules of phase change material by thermally sintering Pickering emulsion-based colloidosomes were demonstrated.
-The protocol including three steps: ①Monodispersive poly(glycidyl methacrylate) (PGMA) microspheres were prepared by dispersive polymerization and endowed with a contact angle of 63.4° for oil-in-water Pickering stabilization by hydrolysis; ②By phase separation during Pickering emulsion polymerization, microcapsules with a structure of single PCM core and PGMA armored polystyrene shell were fabricated; ③A thermal sintering was followed to fume the polystyrene and PGMA microspheres into an integral shell of microcapsules.
-Durability of microcapsules before and after sintering was investigated by suspension test (in water and ethanol) and accelerated thermal cycling test.
-The sintering reduced the percentage of leaked dodecanol from 19.6% to 10.3% in suspension test in ethanol and from 10.4% to 2.8% in accelerated cycling test.
+Microcapsules of a phase change material synthesized by thermally sintering Pickering emulsion-based colloidosomes were demonstrated.
+The protocol included three steps: (1) monodispersive poly(glycidyl methacrylate) (PGMA) microspheres were prepared by dispersive polymerization and were endowed with a contact angle of 63.4° for oil-in-water Pickering stabilization by hydrolysis.
+(2) By phase separation during Pickering emulsion polymerization, microcapsules with a structure of a single PCM core and a PGMA armored polystyrene shell were fabricated.
+(3) Thermal sintering was performed to fuse the polystyrene and PGMA microspheres into an integral shell of the microcapsules.
+The durability of the microcapsules before and after sintering was investigated by a suspension test (in water and ethanol) and an accelerated thermal cycling test.
+The sintering reduced the percentage of leaked dodecanol from 19.6% to 10.3% in the suspension test in ethanol and from 10.4% to 2.8% in the accelerated cycling test.
 These results verified that the sintering process endowed the prepared microcapsules with better tightness and durability.